Updated Today!

 Word 4 Hints:

-1. The word follows the consonant-vowel-consonant-vowel-consonant pattern.
+1. The word follows the pattern consonant-vowel-consonant-consonant-consonant.

 Think you’ve cracked it?
 Or are you still scratching your head?
 Scroll down for the ultimate reveal—but proceed with caution if you’re still guessing!